das-developers/das2pro/README.md

 `IDL> ipm, /install, 'https://github.com/das-developers/das2pro'`

-After installation it's best to test the package by plotting one or more of the examples programs:
+After installation it's best to test the package by generating one or more of the example plots.
+This can be done running the included example procedures as follows:
 ```
 IDL> ex01_cassini_rpws_wfrm
 IDL> ex03_rbsp_ephem_loc
 IDL> ex05_juno_waves_survey
 ```
-which generate output PNG images into your current directory.
+Each example generates a PNG image in the current directory.
 Use your favorite image viewer to inspect the results.
-Other examples are included as well.
-See your local package directory at:
+Other examples may be found in within your local IDL package directory:

 `$HOME/.idl/idl/packages/das2pro/examples`

-for more.

 To update das2pro to the latest version run the IPM command: